An up-to-date portrait of a defining moment in the Christian story—its beginnings, worldview, and cultural significance.

-Winner, 2014 Dale Brown Book Award, Young Center for Anabaptist and Pietist Studies
+Winner of the Dale W. Brown Book Award of the Young Center for Anabaptists and Pietist Studies at Elizabethtown College

 An Introduction to German Pietism provides a scholarly investigation of a movement that changed the history of Protestantism.
 The Pietists can be credited with inspiring both Evangelicalism and modern individualism.